astraut-solutions/easy-risk-register/docs/product/product-requirements.md

   - Charts respect active filters (e.g., category, threat type, status) and clearly display when filters are applied
   - Selecting a chart segment (bar/legend/point) drills down to the underlying risks (filter is applied consistently with the matrix)
   - Charts have accessible equivalents (table view and/or screen-reader summaries) and do not rely solely on color
-  - Charts work offline and do not transmit data externally
+  - Charts work offline by default; optional integrations may sync or enrich chart data when explicitly enabled
   - Users can export charts as PNG images and include them in PDF reports
 - **Priority**: P1 (high perceived value; improves decision-making and reporting)
 - **Dependencies**: Risk list filtering, score history (2.1.5), export (2.4.7)
-- **Technical Constraints**: Fully client-side; use a lightweight chart library (e.g., Chart.js) and avoid heavy analytics dependencies
+- **Technical Constraints**: Client-side-first; use a lightweight chart library (e.g., Chart.js) and avoid heavy analytics dependencies; integrations must remain optional
 - **UX Considerations**: Progressive disclosure (default to 2-3 charts); avoid clutter; clear legends and plain-language labels

 #### 2.1.5 Risk Trend Tracking (Score History)